Childhood Bible Stories

 • Add cross-references — Noah connects to Jesus' baptism; David connects to Jesus as King

-Best pages for this group: David and Goliath, Palm Sunday Donkey
+Best pages: David and Goliath, Palm Sunday Donkey

 Bible story coloring pages are one of the most versatile Sunday school tools — here are five specific ways teachers use them.